Skip to Content

 Scroll down to the bottom of the page.

-I’m going to be honest with you: I hate picking up litter.
-I do not like it, and I do not find it incredibly enjoyable, but here’s the thing: Most people don’t.
+I’m going to be honest with you: I hate picking up trash.
+I don’t like it, and I don’t find it incredibly enjoyable, but here’s the thing: Most people don’t.

-It’s not typically a favorite pastime for people.
-Also, there is a little bit of a stigma attached to cleaning up litter.
+It’s not typically a favorite pastime.
+Also, there is a little bit of a stigma attached to litter and cleaning it up.

-Whenever someone finds litter to pick up, others tend to look at them funny.
+Whenever someone starts picking up litter, others tend to look at them funny.
 They think it’s weird or that the person doing it might be being forced to do it as a community service act.

 View this post on Instagram